 In international comparison, the country's record of guaranteeing human rights is outstanding.
 However, conflicts between human rights and direct democracy have emerged, particularly in recent years.
-One such concern was represented by the successful 2004 popular initiative for the imprisonment of particularly dangerous criminal offenders without any opportunity for reexamination.
+One such concern was represented by the successful 2004 popular initiative for the life imprisonment of particularly dangerous criminal offenders without any opportunity for reexamination.
 This conflicts with the European Convention for the Protection of Human Rights and Fundamental Freedoms.
 This convention guarantees periodic reviews in which the necessity for continued imprisonment can be evaluated.

 Likewise, there have been conflicts between popular votes on naturalization and the call by foreign-born individuals for fair and transparent treatment, and the opportunity to appeal naturalization decisions.
 Some observers have argued that the current naturalization procedure fails to conform to the standard of human rights set out in the constitution.
-The Federal Supreme Court decided in 2003 that naturalization procedures previously established by popular vote were unconstitutional, since they violated constitutional norms of nondiscrimination and the right to a lawful legal procedure.
+The Federal Supreme Court decided in 2003 that naturalization procedures previously established by popular vote were unconstitutional, since they violated constitutional norms of non-discrimination and the right to a lawful legal procedure.

 The ban on the construction of minarets, approved in a popular vote in 2009, represents a particularly problematic decision.
 The basic claim of proponents was that minarets signify the potential aggression and power claims of Islam, which need to be suppressed as a strategy for keeping the peace.
 However, it is evident that the popular initiative was clearly aimed against Islam and the Islamization of Europe.
 Legal scholars tend to argue that the decision violates the freedom of worship and the non-discrimination rule.
-It is expected that a case against the initiative will be brought to the European Court of Human Rights, and that the measure will in all likelihood be declared null and void.
-However, the legal process will take several years before the initiative can be repealed.
-The first attempts to repeal the law failed, since the plaintiffs were not considered to have the proper legal standing to file the suit.

 The major underlying problem is the claim by many political actors that the people have an unrestricted right to decide any matter through popular vote.
 This conflicts with the basic rule of any liberal democracy that there are limitations to the will of the majority, such as human rights standards and protections for minorities.
 Switzerland's public debate on the limits to majority rule (through popular vote) shows little cognizance of these traditional limitations to majoritarian rule.
-This has become very obvious in recent debates over the conflicts between international law and Swiss citizens' decisionmaking rights in popular votes.
+This has become very obvious in recent debates over the conflicts between international law and Swiss citizens' decision-making rights in popular votes.
 Although anxiety over the ebbing of popular sovereignty extends beyond conservatives, this latter group in particular feels uneasy with the internationalization of law and some recent interpretations of human rights that have been made by a professional elite with little democratic legitimation and imposed in a top-down manner.
-In the conservative view, the internationalization of law and international court decisions against the results of Swiss referendums contradict Switzerland's legislative culture, which is characterized by the principle of subsidiarity and guided by the idea that popular decisions have the highest degree of legitimacy.
+In the conservative view, the internationalization of law and international court decisions against the results of Swiss referenda contradict Switzerland's legislative culture, which is characterized by the principle of subsidiarity and guided by the idea that popular decisions have the highest degree of legitimacy.
+The recent attempt by the country's strongest political party, the Swiss People's Party, to give Swiss law precedence over international law and treaties must be seen in this context.

-Political Liberties Score: 9 Switzerland is in many ways a role model for the exercise and protection of political liberties.
+Political Liberties Switzerland is in many ways a role model for the exercise and protection of political liberties.
 However, the adoption of the ban on construction of new minarets represents a severe violation of the right to worship, even if this in practice means little for the free practice of any religion.
 Before the November 2009 decision, there were only four minarets in Switzerland.
+Infringements of this kind are limited in number.